 If you want to get away from Vegas’s busy streets and get some peace and quiet, there’s probably no better place than Mount Charleston.
-Mount Charleston is located only one hour driving away from Las Vegas and it’s one of the most beautiful places in Nevada.
+Located only one hour driving away from Las Vegas, this is one of the most beautiful places in Nevada.
 In the winters, it’s a popular skiing destination but it’s equally beautiful and vibrant during spring, summer, and autumn too.
 On the way to the summit, you’ll discover a few hidden gems like Mary Jane Falls and the spectacular views of the Lee Canyon.
 If you’re traveling in Vegas alone and love the outdoors, this is one of the best things you can do!

 Take a hot air balloon ride

 Hot air balloons are always fun and Vegas is no exception.
-Seeing the sin city from bird’s-eye view is a spectacular experience and hot air balloons in Vegas aren’t that expensive.
+If you’re wondering what to do when you travel solo in Vegas, seeing the sin city from bird’s-eye view is a spectacular experience!
+Best of all, hot air balloons in Vegas aren’t as expensive as you might think.
 In fact, you can find a hot air balloon ride in Vegas for as little as $150.

 Explore Red Rock Canyon

-If you ask me, no trip to Vegas is complete without seeing one of the most beautiful natural attractions in the US.
+If you ask me, one of the best things to do in Vegas alone is seeing Red Rock Canyon; one of the most beautiful natural attractions in the US.
 The area is famous for its unique geographical features, such as the towering red sandstone peaks, the Keystone Thrust Fault, and the Native American petroglyphs.
 The canyon is located only 30 minutes away from the strip but if you want to get there, you have to either hire a guide or rent your own vehicle.
 If you’re planning to do the latter, check out AutoEurope and compare all prices before you book to make sure you save as much as possible on your car rental.

 Visit Hoover Dam